 Now she is happily married to her cousin with whom she has a son, Matteo, and she is getting good roles in movies.
-Her latest role is in Beyond the Sea, a film based on the life of Bobby Darin, with Kevin Spacey.
+Her latest role is in Head full of Honey, with Nick Nolte and Matt Dillon.

 Anthony LaPaglia grew up in Adelaide which he remarked is like ‘a little Bronx, but with Australian accents’.
 This is an unusual way to describe Australia’s ‘city of churches’.
 Racism was rife in Australia in those days, at least according to the actor who has complained about having to contend with it at school.
 LaPaglia moved to New York when he was twenty-five.
 He starred in many movies, including Betsy’s Wedding, Lantana and Looking for Allibrandi.
 He is now appearing in the American TV series, Without a Trace, and was also highly acclaimed for Murder One.

 According to the article, ‘Italian Australians Trailblazers for Multiculturalism’ by Dr. Laura Baldassar in Multicultural Communities Online: “It is today hard to believe that garlic was once an unknown and highly suspicious food, that olive oil was only available from chemists in small glass bottles for medicinal purposes, that bread was prized for its ability to be cut in thin square slices, that cheese came in silver paper and melted into slippery blobs when cooked, that pasta was not a familiar dish, that wine was considered a foreign beverage for foreigners and that tea was a far more popular drink than coffee.” (cf. Baldassar and Pesman 2004).

 Now Italian restaurants can be found everywhere, even in the suburbs.
 (There is a good one near where I live.)
 Cappuccinos are a favorite beverage of Australians and Australians love to eat pasta and drink wine.